Skip to content

 Each auto repair specialty has its own revenue mix, parts intensity, and SMS pattern.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

 Independent general repair handling maintenance and most major repairs.
-The reference case for auto repair accounting — balanced parts/labor mix, retail + warranty + some fleet, typically on Mitchell 1 ShopKey or Tekmetric.
+The reference case for auto repair accounting — balanced parts/labor mix, retail plus warranty plus some fleet, typically on Mitchell 1 ShopKey or Tekmetric.

-BMW, Mercedes, Audi, VW, Volvo, Land Rover, JLR specialists; Japanese import specialists.
-Higher labor rates, premium parts margins (often dealer-only parts via WORLDPAC), distinctive customer base.
+BMW, Mercedes, Audi, VW, Volvo, Land Rover, JLR, and Japanese import specialists.
+Higher labor rates, premium parts margins (often dealer-only parts via WORLDPAC), a distinctive customer base.
 Frequently on Shop-Ware or Tekmetric.

-Specialty transmission shops: rebuilds, replacements, diagnostics.
-Big-ticket work ($2K–$5K+ average), parts-heavy with hard-parts and soft-parts inventory, often national warranty programs (ATRA, ATSG) with specific accounting.
+Specialty transmission shops doing rebuilds, replacements, and diagnostics.
+Big-ticket work ($2K–$5K+ average), parts-heavy with hard-parts and soft-parts inventory, often national warranty programs (ATRA, ATSG) that need specific accounting.

-Collision and paint repair shops working primarily with insurance carriers.
-Distinctive economics: insurance direct repair programs (DRP), supplement billing, paint and materials inventory, structural repair certifications, very different SMS landscape (CCC ONE, Mitchell, Audatex).
+Collision and paint shops working primarily with insurance carriers.
+Distinctive economics: insurance direct-repair programs (DRP), supplement billing, paint-and-materials inventory, structural-repair certifications, and a different SMS landscape (CCC ONE, Mitchell, Audatex).

-Multi-bay shops with 6–15 lifts, multi-location operators with 2–10 shops.
-Per-bay or per-shop P&L, technician utilization across bays, fleet account specialization, sometimes acquisition strategy.
+Multi-bay shops with 6–15 lifts and multi-location operators with 2–10 shops.
+Per-bay or per-shop P&L, technician utilization across bays, fleet-account specialization, sometimes acquisition strategy.
 Typically QuickBooks Enterprise.

 Auto repair accounting, done by an expert.